Homepage > Journal > Quantitative research in UX

 • Number of made mistakes during a task

 Admittedly, metrics won't indicate the causes.
-Still, they help you check or confront usability with competitive solutions (or previous designs) and thus determine the increase or decrease of the attractiveness for users.
+Still, they help you check or confront usability with competitive solutions (or previous designs) and thus determine whether the attractiveness for users increases or decreases.

 The conclusion you will draw will only relate to the frequency of the behavior.